Security Engine Too Many Alerts

 Misconfigured or Overly Sensitive Scenario

-CrowdSec scenarios are likely not misconfigured.
-Here we're talking about custom or third party scenarios or scenarios you altered yourself.
+CrowdSec default scenarios are usually not misconfigured.
+This section mostly applies to custom or third-party scenarios, or scenarios you modified.

-If you don't have any non default scenarios you can still investigate but the issue will more likely be upstream (acquisition, profile or logging).
+If you do not use non-default scenarios, still investigate, but the issue is more likely upstream (acquisition, profile, or logging).

 🔎 Identify problematic scenarios